wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 opinion, or one of possibilities.

 However, to make one thing clear: in scenario 19, when Lorin leaves Gawen, she does not go to Akladians, or to Freetown.
-She wants to withdraw the consequences of one of her decisions.
-However, she chooses not to; instead she chooses to live with the consequences of her decision... and she pays for it.
 Guess where she went to and what for :) You can sent your guesses to the forum :).

 CREDITS
 --------